wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 <details markdown="1">
 <summary>Example</summary>
 *A troll is roughly as fast as a human.
 When trying to escape one, Beau had to roll above 15.
 He rolled 12 and added his movement score of 5, for a total of 17, and thus escaped the troll.
 He ran into a bunch of slow zombies and didn't want to fight them.
-It's gonna be an easy escape and the referee decides Beau only has to beat 10 to run away.*
+It's going to be an easy escape and the referee decides Beau only has to beat 10 to run away.*
 </details>

 A referee should only call for a roll when both success and failure have interesting consequences.
 Sometimes, failure only means that it takes 10 minutes to achieve the action instead of a few seconds.
 Bashing a door, for example, might take moments on a success, and 10 minutes on a failure, attracting monsters to the noise.

 Rolling with advantage means you roll twice and choose the best result.
 Disadvantage is the opposite.
-It happens when you have contextual advantages or obstacles (shooting from very far, attacking underwater, etc).
+It happens when you have contextual advantages or obstacles (shooting from very far, attacking underwater, etc.).

 ---

 # Combat

-<ins>Turn Order:</ins> You act before the monsters, unless they have surprised you.
+<ins>Turn Order:</ins> You act before the monsters unless they have surprised you.

 <ins>Your Turn:</ins> On your turn, your character can move nearby, talk, shout, drop an object or themselves, and do any other one combat action, which can be moving further.